icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Static and Instance.md

 ## Instance methods
 Methods which required an object of its class to be created before it can be called.
-* referenced by object name, **objectName.methodName(args)**
-* stored in Permanent Generation space of heap but the parameters and their local variables and the return value are allocated in stack
 * belong to the object of the class, not the to class
+* hence, referenced by object name **objectName.methodName(args)**
-* every individual object has its own copy of the instance methods
+* every individual object has **its own copy** of the instance methods
+* stored in Metaspace of heap but the parameters and their local variables and the return value are allocated in stack
 * can be overriden

 ## Static methods
 Methods can be called without creating an object of class
+* static methods are associated to the class itself, not to the objects of the class
-* referenced by class name, **className.methodName(args)**
+* hence, referenced by class name **className.methodName(args)**
 * designed to be **shared among all objects** created from the same class
-* can't be overriden but can be overloaded
-* stored in Permanent Generation space of heap
+* stored in Metaspace of heap
-* static methods are associated to the class itself, not to the objects of the class
+* abstract methods can't be static
+* can't use *this* or *super* keywords
++) Static methods are resolved at compile time.
+Since method overriding is part of Runtime Polymorphism, static methods can't be overriden.

+## Relationships between them
+1. Instance methods can directly access instance variables and methods
+2. Instance methods can direclty access static variables and methods
+3. Static methods can access all static variables and methods
+4. Static methods cannot directly access instance variables and methods.
+They need some object reference to do so.